SSWConsulting/SSW.Rules.Content/rules/zooming-in-and-out/rule.md

 When trying to explain something, think about it in the context of 3 levels of zoom:

-* Macro Zoom - Concept
+* Macro Zoom - Context
 * Normal Zoom - Challenge
 * Micro Zoom - Core